 The depiction of disease processes by current imaging has advanced extensively in recent years.
 This exquisite identification of various abnormalities by cross-sectional imaging, particularly CT and MR, further emphasizes the need to understand the pathologic basis of disease as we are now often illustrating this correlation directly.

 This course is designed to illustrate basic concepts and radiologic‐pathologic correlation in chest imaging in order to enhance practitioner knowledge and skills.
 Lack of understanding of the underlying pathology can lead to misinterpretation of radiologic images and the potential to overlook important complications such as a neoplastic recurrence.

-- Identify imaging characteristics of lesions involving the chest and cardiovascular system that allow for narrowing of the differential diagnosis
+- Identify imaging characteristics of lesions involving the chest and cardiovascular system.

-- Highlight those chest diseases in which radiologic imaging is key for accurate diagnosis
+- Describe those chest diseases in which radiologic imaging is key for accurate diagnosis.

 | Practicing Physician (Nonmember)

 (if not currently registered for the four-week course)

 Cancellations more than 30 days prior to the start of a one-week course will receive a refund less a $100 fee.

 The American College of Radiology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.